 In this section, we present several numerical experiments to evaluate the performance of our proposed semi-blind receivers under various setups.
 The channel estimation accuracy is evaluated in terms of \ac{NMSE}, which is given by

-where $\ma{\Xi} \in \{\ma{H},\overline{\ma{G}}\}$ and $\hat{\ma{\Xi}}^{(r)}$ is their estimate obtained in $r$-th Monte Carlo run.
+where $\ma{\Xi} \in \{\ma{H},\overline{\ma{G}}\}$ and $\hat{\ma{\Xi}}^{(r)}$ is their estimate obtained in the $r$ -th Monte Carlo run.
 We also show numerical results in terms of the \ac{SER} performance as a function of the \ac{SNR} in dB.
-As references for comparison, we also plot the performance of competing (pilot-assisted) baseline methods, such as the LS-based channel estimation method proposed in \cite{Clerckx_CAMSAP_2023}, and the BTKF and BTALS methods proposed recently in \cite{Sokal_BD_RIS_2024}.
-The performance of the traditional zero-forcing receiver operating under perfect channel knowledge is also plotted.
-The results represent an average over $R = 1000$ Monte Carlo runs.
-Regarding the channel model, we consider the Rayleigh fading case (i.e., the entries of the channel matrices are independent and identically distributed zero-mean circularly symmetric complex Gaussian random variables) as well as a multipath (low-rank) geometrical channel model, where the path directions are randomly generated according to a uniform distribution.
+For comparison, we also plot the performance of competing (pilot-assisted) baseline methods, such as the LS-based channel estimation method proposed in \cite{Clerckx_CAMSAP_2023}, and the BTKF and BTALS methods proposed recently in \cite{Sokal_BD_RIS_2024}.
+The performance of the traditional zero-forcing receiver, which operates with perfect channel knowledge, is also plotted.
+The results are averaged over $R = 1000$ Monte Carlo runs.
+Regarding the channel model, we consider the Rayleigh fading case (i.e., the entries of the channel matrices are independent and identically distributed zero-mean circularly symmetric complex Gaussian random variables), as well as a multipath (low-rank) geometric channel model, in which the path directions are randomly generated according to a uniform distribution.
 In this case, at each Monte Carlo run, the azimuth and elevation angles are drawn within the intervals $[-\pi/2, \pi/2]$ and $[0, \pi/2]$, respectively.
 The system parameters used in this analysis were \(N = 16\), \(M_R = 4\), \(M_T = 2\), \(I = 2\), \(K = 32\), \(T = 4\), and \(Q \in \{2, 4, 8\}\).
 The system parameters were selected to ensure that the identifiability conditions for all compared methods were satisfied simultaneously, ensuring a fair comparison under feasible operating conditions.